bryanzhou008/bryanzhou008.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
 I am currently an undergraduate student at University of California, Los Angeles (UCLA).
-My research interest lies in applying machine learning methods to **Natural Language Processing** and **Computer Vision**.
+I am broadly interested in **Natural Language Processing** and **Computer Vision** under the machine learning context.